kstr0k/t3st/README.md

 ## See also

 - The [`mru-files.kak` test branch](https://gitlab.com/kstr0k/mru-files.kak/-/tree/test) has a self-contained `t3st` setup (add a `t3st` git remote, fetch `k9s0ke_t3st_lib.sh` without any checkout / clone).
 - [TAP consumers](https://testanything.org/consumers.html) if you want to go beyond the widely available `prove` command.
 It doesn't matter in what language they are written as long as they can parse TAP output.
 For example, ESR's [`tapview`](https://gitlab.com/esr/tapview/).
-You will still need to generate the TAP output in the first place, e.g. using `prove -a tap.tgz` (the `.t` files in the archive are, somewhat confusingly, TAP logs named like the tests that produced them)
+You will still need to generate the TAP output in the first place, e.g. using `prove -a tap.tgz` (the `.t` files in the archive are, somewhat confusingly, TAP logs named like the tests that produced them).
 - other frameworks: [`shellspec`](https://github.com/shellspec/shellspec), [`sharness`](https://github.com/chriscool/sharness), [`bats-core`](https://github.com/bats-core/bats-core), [`shspec`](https://github.com/rylnd/shpec), [`assert.sh`](https://github.com/lehmannro/assert.sh)

 ## Copyright